 The CRM will upgrade your customer to a DND list if they state that they’re “not interested”.
 They will stay on this list until the time it’s acceptable to re-engage with your client.

 Typically, it’s customary for agents to do disposition updates immediately after they complete their after-call work (ACW).
 The next call is connected after your agent completes the disposition.
-Furthermore, your agent must update the disposition promptly so that the workflow can proceed as planned.

 Check out: Call Analytics

 Here are two instances with different sales motions to show what your call dispositions could look like.

 The first is inbound call dispositions, also identified as “lead follow-up.”
 Some call disposition examples of this form are: